artsy/README/playbooks/graphql-schema-design.md

 ## Schema stitching

-As we expand our microservices oriented architecture and take our use of GraphQL more serious, a need has arisen to model GraphQL schemas more closely to the data source (i.e. database) in an effort to colocate schema code next to the rest of the code related to that data and to make these schema resolvers more performant.
+As we expand our micro-services oriented architecture and take our use of GraphQL more serious, a need has arisen to model GraphQL schemas more closely to the data source (i.e. database) in an effort to colocate schema code next to the rest of the code related to that data and to make these schema resolvers more performant.

-In this new scenario, metaphysics would be an orchestration layer that [stitches together](https://www.apollographql.com/docs/graphql-tools/schema-stitching.html) these various schemas into a single coherent schema that clients can consume without needing to know about the existence of these various microservices.
+In this new scenario, metaphysics would be an orchestration layer that [stitches together](https://www.apollographql.com/docs/graphql-tools/schema-stitching.html) these various schemas into a single coherent schema that clients can consume without needing to know about the existence of these various micro-services.

 - Services should only model the data they themselves are responsible for and leave it up to metaphysics to model that further.
 For example, consider a list of consignment submissions for a user, rather than modelling the